b-c-v/CI-CD-Project/README.md

-# v1.2 CI/CD pipeline
+# v1.2 CI/CD project

 **_Description:_**

+- Preparing the environment with Jenkins==>Terraform==>Ansible
-CI/CD project Terraform ==> Git==>GitHub==>Jenkins==>Maven==>Ansible==>Tomcat&Docker==>DockerHub==>Web Server
+- CI/CD pipeline with Git==>GitHub==>Jenkins==>Maven==>Ansible==>Tomcat&Docker==>DockerHub==>Web Server

+To prepare deployment environment, use Jenkins, Terraform, and Ansible, installing them and configuring Jenkins project accordingly.
-When making changes to the GitHub repository with the simple Java application - Jenkins starts the process of building and testing it with Maven and transfers to Ansible server.
-Ansible starts the process of building the Docker image and copying it to DockerHub.
-After that, this image is uploaded from DockerHub to the Docker server and running.
+After committing changes to GitHub repository, Jenkins will build and test the application with Maven before transferring it to the Ansible server.
+There, Ansible will build a Docker image and send it to DockerHub before uploading it to the Docker server and launching it.

 ![](images/CI-CD-terraform.jpg)